openshift/origin/HACKING.md

     $ hack/test-cmd.sh

+This suite comprises many smaller suites, which are found under `test/cmd` and can be run individually by specifying them using a regex filter, passed through `grep -E` like with integration tests above:

+    $ hack/test-cmd.sh <regex>

 ### End-to-End (e2e) Tests

 The final test category is end to end tests (e2e) which should verify a long set of flows in the